 Our consideration of internal control over financial reporting would not necessarily disclose all matters in the internal control over financial reporting that might be material weaknesses under standards issued by the American Institute of Certified Public Accountants.
-Material weaknesses are conditions in which the design or operation of one or more of the internal control components does not reduce to a relatively low level the risk that misstatements, in amounts that would be material in relation to the financial statements being audited may occur and not be detected within a timely period by employees in the normal course of performing their assigned functions.
-However, we noted no matters involving the internal control and its operation that we considered to be material weakness as defined above.
+Material weaknesses are conditions in which the design or operation of one or more of the internal control components does not reduce to a relatively low level the risk that misstatements, in amounts that would be material in relation to the financial statements being audited, may occur and not be detected within a timely period by employees in the normal course of performing their assigned functions.
+However, we noted no matters involving the internal control and its operation that we considered to be material weaknesses as defined above.

-We noted other matters involving internal control and its operation, which have been reported to Ginnie Mae's management in a separate letter.
+We noted other matters involving internal control over financial reporting and its operation that we have reported to the management of Ginnie Mae in a separate letter.